NixOS/aarch64-build-box/README.md

 # Want access?

+1. You must read literally this entire README.
+It is critically important that you do so.
-Open a PR adding yourself to users.nix
+2. Open a PR adding yourself to users.nix

 I'll grant access to well known members of the community, and people well known members in the community trust.